PufferFinance/PufferPool/docs/PufferModuleManager.md

 ![PufferModuleManager Functions](./images/module-manager-permissions.png)

-Importantly, the `PufferModuleManager` is the only contract with access to call `RestakingOperator` functions and can soley call the EigenLayer-related functions on the `PufferModule` contracts.
+Importantly, the `PufferModuleManager` is the only contract with access to call `RestakingOperator` functions and can solely call the EigenLayer-related functions on the `PufferModule` contracts.
 This restriction is in place to allow the DAO to control restaking operations to mitigate AVS and operator risk.